 International Standards

-International standards relevant to this area of work include ISO 10303, ISO 14224 and ISO 15926:
+International standards relevant to this area of work include ISO 10303, ISO 14224, ISO 15926, and ISO 8601-1:

 ISO 10303 is titled “Industrial Automation Systems and Integration - Product Data Representation and Exchange”, also known as STEP or the “Standard for the Exchange of Product model data”.
 It is a standard for the computer-deciphered representation and exchange of industrial product data.
 The objective is to provide a mechanism capable of describing product data throughout the life cycle of a product, independent from a particular system.